arnezt/telegram-bot-platform/docs/api.md

-# API for Telegram Bot Shell
+# API for Telegram Bot Platform

 **Application Programming Interface very simple, it consists of four methods!**